What Are Rent Arrears and How Do They Affect You in the UK?

 Step 3: Agree On a Repayment Plan

-- Rising living costs: Increases in utilities, food, or transport can affect affordability.
+- Personal living expenses: Such as an increase in utilities, food, or transport can affect the affordability of rent.

 Both landlords and tenants face the consequences of not paying rent, which affects their finances and relationships.